MicrosoftDocs/sql-docs/azure-sql/database/maintenance-window.md

 > [!Note]
 > The maintenance window feature only protects from planned impact from upgrades or scheduled maintenance.
 It does not protect from all failover causes; exceptions that may cause short connection interruptions outside of a maintenance window include hardware failures, cluster load balancing, and database reconfigurations due to events like a change in database Service Level Objective.

-[Advance notifications (Preview)](advance-notifications.md) are available for databases configured to use a non-default maintenance window.
+[Advance notifications (Preview)](advance-notifications.md) are available for databases configured to use a non-default maintenance window and managed instances with any configuration (including the default one).
 Advance notifications enable customers to configure notifications to be sent up to 24 hours in advance of any planned event.

 ## Overview